Values of this type are the scan flags used with the

 Ordered indexes are distributed, with one ordered

 index for each fragment of a table.

 Range scans are often parallel across all index

 fragments.
 Occasionally, they can be pruned to one

 Each index fragment range scan can return results in

-parallel, the results are sent back to NDB where
+the results are sent back to NDB where they can

-returned to the user.
-This merge sorting is
+the user.
+This merge sorting is controlled using the